Contrast-Security-OSS/docs/content/installation/setup/installation/InstallingContrast.md

 ## Log In to Contrast

-The first time you access the Contrast application, you can log in using the same credentials you used when signing up for your Contrast Hub account.
-The login page is located at ***/Contrast***.
-Contrast recommends that you change the administrator password after you've installed and configured the application.
+You can find the login page to the Contrast application located at ***/Contrast***.
+The first time the Contrast application starts after installation, there are two users that are able to log into the user interface with password `default1!`.

+* **Your Username:** firstname.lastname@your-email-domain.com
 * **Your SuperAdmin username:** contrast_superadmin@your-email-domain.com

-* **Default SuperAdmin password:** default1!
+* **Default User and SuperAdmin password:** default1!

+***Contrast recommends that you change both passwords after you've installed and configured the application.***

 ## More Information